hletrd/yt-batch-manager/README.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project, name it whatever you want.
 3. Search for the **YouTube Data API v3** in the search bar, and enable it.
-4. Search for the **OAuth consent screen** in the search bar, and click 'Clients' on the left sidebar.
+4. Search for the **OAuth consent screen** in the search bar, and navigate into it.
+5. Click 'Get started'.
+Fill in the app name as whatever you want and user support email as your email address.
+Set audience to 'External'.
+Input your email addreess in 'Contact information'.
+Agree to the usage policy, and tap 'Create'.
+6. click 'Clients' on the left sidebar.
-5. Create a new client app as a desktop app, name it whatever you want.
+7. Create a new client app as a desktop app, name it whatever you want.
-6. Download the credentials JSON file.
+8. Download the credentials JSON file.

 ##### Add scopes
 1. Search for the **OAuth consent screen** in the search bar, and click 'Data Access' on the left sidebar.